ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ### (5) Community

-More than 55% of respondents interact with other Solidity devs on a regular basis, while 27% only claim to do so rarely.
+More than 55% of respondents interact with other Solidity developers on a regular basis, while 27% only claim to do so rarely.
 Almost 17% do not interact with other Solidity developers at all.

 ![Developer Interaction](/img/2021/01/devinteraction.png)